Roy Bean: Justice of the peace

 By December 1882, railroad construction had moved farther westward and Bean moved his courtroom and saloon 70 mi to Strawbridge (now Sanderson).
 He sent for his children, who then lived with him at the saloon, with his youngest son Sam sleeping on a pool table.
 A competitor who was already established in the area laced Bean's whiskey with kerosene.
 Unable to attract customers, Bean left the area and moved to Eagle's Nest, 20 mi west of the Pecos River, which was soon renamed Langtry.

 The original owner of the land, who ran a saloon, had sold 640 acre to the railroad on the condition that no part of the land could be sold or leased to Bean.
 O'Rourke, the Irishman whose case Bean had previously dismissed, told Bean to use the railroad right-of-way, which was not covered by the contract, and for the next 20 years Bean squatted on land he had no legal right to use.
 Bean named his new saloon The Jersey Lilly in honor of Lillie Langtry, who recounted in her autobiography that she had visited the area after Bean's death.
 She did, however, send to Bean a pair of Colt .45 pistols.
-Langtry did not have a jail – although it is reported that outside The Jersey Lilly was a large oak tree with a heavy log chain that served as a "jail" for those unable to pay their fines; all cases were settled by fines.
+Langtry did not have a jail – although it is reported that outside The Jersey Lilly was a large oak tree with a heavy log chain that served as a "jail" for those unable to pay their fines; fines settled all cases.
 Bean refused to send the state any part of the fines, and kept all of the money.
-In most cases the fines were made for the exact amount the accused person was carrying.
+In most cases, the fines were made for the exact amount the accused person was carrying.

 Bean was noted for his unusual verdicts, some of which are reported to have been: